nsacyber/HIRS/README.md

   the [TCG Platform Certificate Profile](https://trustedcomputinggroup.org/resource/tcg-platform-certificate-profile/).
     * Assists in gathering all of the data that can go into a PC and produce a signed attribute certificate
 * Validates signatures on TCG Platform Certificates
+* For more information see the [PACCOR github repository](https://github.com/nsacyber/paccor/)

 ## Installation Instructions

-NOTEL The HIRS ACA, tcg_rim_tool, and tcg_eventLog_tool require Java 25 jre be installed before attempting to install these packages.
+NOTE: The HIRS ACA, tcg_rim_tool, and tcg_eventLog_tool require Java 25 jre be installed before attempting to install these packages.
-For detailed instructions, see [Installation notes](https://github.com/nsacyber/HIRS/wiki/installation_notes).
+For detailed instructions, see [Installation notes](http://localhost:8000/HIRS/HIRS/install/).

 Packages used for installation can be found on the [release page](https://github.com/nsacyber/HIRS/releases).